Minnesota Wildflowers

 Detailed Information

-[photo of flowers] Flowers are in a raceme that grows up to 6 inches long; flowers bloom from the bottom up.
+[photo of flowers] Flowers are in a raceme that elongates up to 6 inches, blooming from the bottom up.
 Individual flowers are about 1 inch across with 5 bright yellow fused petals with crinkled or wavy edges.
 There are 5 tubular stamens and a long curved style in the center.
-The bract is spiny.
+The calyx is hairy and/or spiny with linear lobes.
 One plant has a few to several racemes on its many branches.

 [photo of leaves] Leaves are up to 6 inches long and 5 inches wide, with irregular and deep rounded lobes.
-There are yellow spines along the major veins on both sides of the leaf, and on the leaf stem.
-The underside is hairy.
+There are long, sharply pointed, yellow prickles along the major veins on both sides of the leaf, and on the leaf stalk.
+Edges are toothless, surfaces are hairy.

 [photo of fruit] Fruit is a many-seeded berry encased in a spiny covering,